 Targeted Education and CompetenceNORMA Group recognised the great importance of its employees’ systematic and professional development early on and deliberately promoted it.
 Our company takes a decentralised approach here as well: regional guidelines for continuing education and staff development create the necessary framework for this.
 GRI [G4-LA10]

 We have set thirty hours of continuing education per employee as our yearly goal.
-We almost reached it in 2015, with 29.12 continuing education hours per employee.
-In 2014 and 2015, over 90 percent of our entire workforce participated in at least one further education program.
+We almost reached it in 2016, with 29.7 continuing education hours per employee.
+In 2016, over 95 percent of our entire workforce participated in at least one further education program.
 GRI [G4-LA9]

 Mandatory Annual Employee AssessmentsWe have designed a Performance Management Process to ensure annual employee and staff development conversations.
 This process includes requiring managers to engage in annual assessment and qualification conversations with each employee.
 If possible under collective bargaining contracts, additional individual target agreements between managers and employees are made within this framework.
 GRI [G4-LA11]